 Current Region: Spain (EN)

 As a general rule, the suction lift should be kept at an absolute minimum by placing the pump as close to the liquid source as possible.
 A gear pump in new condition can lift 20 feet of water in the suction line.
 A foot valve (preferably with built-in strainer) is recommended at the beginning of the suction line.
 For a first start-up, the pump should be primed to avoid dry running.
 Minimum size of the suction pipe is the size of the pump inlet port.
-For longer suction lines (over 3 feet) or for viscous liquids, the pipe should be at least one size or two sizes larger than the pump inlet port.
+For longer suction lines (over 3 feet), or for viscous liquids, the pipe size should be at least one size or two sizes larger than the pump inlet port.

 The relief valve is not intended to be a metering or flow control device.
 Its main purpose is to function as a discharge pressure relief when the spring tension is exceeded by the discharge pressure.
 Overheating can occur within 5-10 minutes if the discharge line is completely shut off for extended periods.
 Unless otherwise specified, the pump motor unit is supplied by the factory for shaft rotation clockwise from shaft end.
 Reversing the motor rotation will reverse the “in” and “out” ports and also requires changing the relief valve location.
 The relief valve is always on the discharge side in this pump series.
 The factory pressure setting is 50 PSIG.
 To increase pressure, turn the relief valve adjusting screw in a clockwise direction.
 To reverse single phase motors, find instructions on the inside of the junction box cover or on the name plate of the motor.
 Three phase motors are not wired for any particular rotation.
 They can be reversed by interchanging any two (2) wires of the three (3) wire leads.